-- You have any other past experience that can negatively sneak up on you.
+- Do you have any other past experience that can negatively sneak up on you?

-Top recruiters often go out on a limb to find your dream job, placing enormous trust in you.
+Top recruiters often go on a limb to find your dream job, placing enormous trust in you.
 Here, you return the favor.
-They will often reciprocate with understanding, and perhaps even help you overcome past digressions.
+They often reciprocate with understanding and perhaps even help you overcome past digressions.

 Again, this is you being proactive.

-- Clarify your expectations on role, company, salary, perks and other deal breakers with the recruiter.
+- Clarify your expectations on the role, company, salary, perks, and other deal-breakers with the recruiter.

 - Share your long-term goals and how they fit with what you presently seek.
-If your recruiter is convinced that you’re the best fit for a position, they’re more likely to positively influence the hiring manager’s decision.
+If your recruiter is convinced you’re the best fit for a position, they’re more likely to influence the hiring manager’s decision positively.

-Finally, keep your recruiter’s assistance constantly updated on your availability status.
-If you’ve already approached other headhunters or companies, keep them updated on this too.
+Finally, keep your recruiter’s assistant constantly updated on your availability status.
+If you’ve already approached other headhunters or companies, keep them updated.
 Nobody appreciates duplicate or wasted efforts.

 Never put yourself in a position to “pay” the recruiter; that is the hiring company’s role.

 As a company expands, there’s often a rush to fill new positions.
-Here’s where mediocre recruiters assistance can come in with unrealistic promises.
-We believe that the first 5 rules empower you to avoid this kind of recruiter.
+Here’s where mediocre recruiter’s assistance can come in with unrealistic promises.
+We believe the first 5 rules empower you to avoid this recruiter.
 But just in case you fall into their trap, ensure that you make it clear upfront that you will be enormously generous with your time (to discuss possibilities to advance your career, for preparation, to attend interviews, etc.) while remaining ruthlessly stingy with your money.
-This should set the mediocre ones running away from you.
+This should set the mediocre ones from running away from you.

 Yes, you’ve finally won those recruiters for jobs over and landed an interview with your dream company.
-And you think that now’s the time to check out and make it on your own.
+And you think now’s the time to check out and make it yourself.

 You think wrong!

-Recruitment firms often have a ton of insight on what works in the market and for your specific hiring company.
+Recruitment firms often have much insight into what works in the market and for your hiring company.
 Your recruiter may even have a professional relationship with the hiring manager and can influence his or her decision.
 Don’t discount its value.

-Seek “feedback” from the recruiters for jobs, even before you step into the interview room.
+Seek “feedback” from the recruiters for jobs before you step into the interview room.

-- Perhaps your recruiter may suggest that you strengthen your technical skills with additional certifications, and you can share your commitment to the same during the interview.
+- Perhaps your recruiter may suggest that you strengthen your technical skills with additional certifications, and you can share your commitment during the interview.

-- Or your recruiter may have inputs on the company’s current passion project so you can research it and impress the interviewer with your knowledge.
+- Or your recruiter may have input on the company’s current passion project so you can research it and impress the interviewer with your knowledge.

 All of this can help you interview better and win that coveted job.